Neonatal Sepsis

 Supportive care includes maintaining a warm environment, monitoring vital signs, and providing nutritional support.
 This is essential for the overall well-being and recovery of the newborn.

-Neonatal sepsis is a serious condition that requires prompt medical attention.
+Neonatal sepsis is a serious condition that requires medical attention.
 Early recognition of symptoms, accurate diagnosis, and timely initiation of appropriate treatment are crucial for improving outcomes and reducing mortality rates in affected newborns.
 Parents and caregivers should be aware of the signs of infection and seek immediate medical care if they suspect their newborn may have sepsis.
 Healthcare providers play a key role in the prevention, early detection, and effective management of neonatal sepsis.